How to Set Up a Digital Leaderboard System for Trade Shows

 Before the Event

-Test with mock data.
-Train booth staff on score entry.
-Print QR codes for mobile viewing.
+Test with mock data, train booth staff on score entry, and print your QR codes — both the one for viewing scores and, if you're using it, the Quick Join code attendees scan to add themselves.
 Post clear game rules near the display.

 During the Event

-Position displays at eye level with good lighting.
-Reset leaderboards periodically—hourly resets give newcomers a chance to win.
-Have a mobile hotspot as backup in case venue wifi fails.
+Position the display at eye level with good lighting.
+Reset the leaderboard periodically — hourly resets give newcomers a chance to win.
+Keep a mobile hotspot on hand in case the venue wifi fails.

 After the Event

-For high-traffic booths, consider virtual queue management systems or multiple game stations.
+For high-traffic booths, look at virtual queue management or adding more game stations.

-If you're an experiential agency or booth-build firm running the activation for a client — and the scoreboard needs to match brand guidelines exactly, fit the run of show, and ship in days rather than weeks — see our done-for-you custom event scoreboards.
-Flat fee, fully branded build, on-call during the show.
+If you're an experiential agency or booth-build firm running the activation for a client — and the scoreboard needs to match brand guidelines exactly, fit the run of show, and ship in days rather than weeks — see our done-for-you custom event scoreboards: a flat fee, a fully branded build, and on-call support during the show.